 The bottom of Ester Dome Road is at approximately Mile 8.1 of the course.
 From here, runners and walkers begin their 1,800 foot climb up to Ester Dome.
 The course heads up Ester Dome Road and makes a left onto St. Patrick Road where it reaches Mile 9.
 Shortly past Mile 9, it turns right onto a narrow single track trail.
 The course follows this trail approximately 0.7 miles to where it crosses Ester Dome Road, then immediately climbs up a trail on the other side.
 It makes a left turn onto a double track trail, then passes Mile 10.
 The trail continues up Ester Dome to Mile 11.3, where it meets up with Ester Dome Road again, just before the intersection of North Henderson Road.
 At this point, the course stays on Ester Dome Road as runners pass Mile 12, approximately 0.5 mile before the Ullrhavn parking area.

 Just before the flat parking areas on Ullrhavn, look for the course to dive into the trees on the right side of the road.
 The course here bypasses Ullrhavn itself, staying just below it on a flat section of trail maybe 1/4 mile long, before rejoining Ester Dome Road.
 Turn right onto the road, and follow it down and then back up a large dip.
 A short way before the saddle between the two peaks of Ester Dome, you’ll turn right onto the “Zipper” trail, a twisty, rough singletrack that climbs steeply up the hill.
 After a short ways, it joins the pre-2013 trail that goes around the first set of antennas on Ester Dome, then again rejoins the road at the top of Ester Dome Road in the saddle between the two high points on Ester Dome.
-The next relay exchange zone is here, but all runners will pass by it.

 The infamous “out & back” begins here, a roughly 4½ mile stretch of the course that features rolling hills and lots of rock and ruts, and some single track.
 From here on, awesome views of Denali (the mountain formerly known as Mt.
 McKinley) are sometimes there to greet runners, and sometimes not as runners may be engulfed in the clouds.
 Some challenging two-track, rough, gravel, rock road, climbs and descents are ahead to the turn around, which occurs on a downhill section.
 It can be very demoralizing to be headed downhill, with tenuous footing among the rocks only to have to come to a stop, turn around and start climbing back up.
 A redeeming factor is the aid station, which often has some special goodies.
 From here it’s back the way you came and a good opportunity to see all those who are chasing you.